 Aries:It looks as if you and the crew are headed for Cutthroat Island today.
 Conditions aboard the ship are as bad as those at your destination.
-At least you might have a fighting chance once you get out in the open.
-Celebrity birthday is Geena Davis.
-She was born in 1957.
+At least you might have a fighting chance once you get out in the open.Celebrity birthday is Geena Davis.
+She was born in 1957

-Taurus:This may be theday to break out those Secret Weapons and use them as a last resort.
+Taurus: This may be theday to break out those Secret Weapons and use them as a last resort.
 The element of surprise works to your advantage.
 If you are dealing with a relationship, prepare for an outburst of passion.Celebrity birthday is Geena Davis.
 She was born in 1957

 Gemini:Today the Gemini Twins are like Thelma & Louise, cheerfully racing off to a date with disaster.
 This endeavor will be costly if you insist on pursuing it.
-You may not have the resources available for a sequel.Celebrity birthday is Geena Davis.
-She was born in 1957.
+You may not have the resources available for sequel.Celebrity birthday is Geena Davis.
+She was born in 1957

-Cancer: Today you are an unlikely Hero in your ability to bring out the best in everyone.
+Cancer:Today you are an unlikely Hero in your ability to bring out the best in everyone.
 Family, friends, and co-workers crave your attention.
 Complete strangers ask you to come out and play.Celebrity birthday is Geena Davis.
 She was born in 1957.
 Leo:You are The Fly on the wall today, a helpless witness to matters over which you have no control.
-Someone is acting out a deep, unre-solved scene from her childhood Your wisdom would help if anyone would listen.Celebrity birthday is Geena Davis.
+Someone is acting out a deep, unre-solved scene from her childhood.
+Your wisdom would help if anyone would listen.Celebrity birthday is Geena Davis.
 She was born in 1957 the Past turns out to be an old event or situation that everyone would rather forget.
 Someone is trying to exploit an ordinary experience.
 Do not trust strangers today.Celebrity birthday is Geena Davis.
 She was born in 1957.
-Scorpio: The Scorpio Moon is keeping you at home (yours or someone else's) for The Long Kiss Goodnight.
-You are at the highest point of your cycle.
-You radiate a power that makes you irresistable.
-Celebrity birthday is Geena Davis.
-She was

 Virgo: If the picture is not quite perfect, you are able to make a Quick Change by just tweaking a few details.
-You are the master of micromanagement today.
+You are the master of micro-management today.
 All problems seem to be designed for you to solve.Celebrity birthday is Geena Davis.
 She was born in 1957

-Libra:A much heralded Blast from
+Libra: A much heralded Blast from